University of Southampton

 ""

-The next time you open the Office app, you'll see your saved file in the Recent list.
+The next time you open the Office app, you will see your saved file in the Recent list.

 ---